 - Managing Data from Multiple EHR Systems.
 We understand that many ACOs face unique reporting challenges because they use multiple EHR systems.
 MDinteractive has extensive experience with aggregating data from multiple EHR platforms and can accept various types of quality data files.
 We provide real-time performance reports of the aggregated data with benchmarking to optimize performance and shared savings.

-CMS has proposed a three-year transition period to require all MSSP ACOs to report the new APP measure set.
-Since these ACOs will have to report at least one eCQM/MIPS CQM in 2023 and all three APP Quality measures in 2024 they should begin preparing now for these changes, including identifying a new data collection mechanism, modifying operational workflows where needed, and reviewing their performance on the Quality measures.
+CMS has established a multi-year transition period to require all MSSP ACOs to report the new APP measure set.
+While ACOs won't be mandated to report the three APP Quality measures until 2025, there is a significant amount of planning needed to prepare for these changes.
+ACOs should begin identifying a new data collection mechanism, modifying operational workflows where needed, and reviewing their performance on the Quality measures.
 MDinteractive can help make this a smooth transition and set ACOs up for reporting success.
 Contact us today to learn how MDinteractive can help your organization prepare for the changes ahead.

 ACO Reporting APM Performance Pathway Measure #1 Measure #134 Measure #236